jp2321/dl4cv_dev/slides/chapter8_01_adversarial attacks.md

     The adversary knows all information about the network, has access to the parameters, number of layers, weights etc.
 - Black Box

-    Adversary as no access to the network
+    Adversary has no access to the network

     This attack is mostly used against online services.